 Brad Peck - Founder / Director

 The state of Wisconsin has some of the most storied and exciting short tracks in the United States and Brad Peck grew up attending many of them.
 At age 9, Angell Park in Sun Prairie was his first speedway experience.
-Over the next several years, he watched asphalt warriors battle on Madison International, Slinger Speedway and WIR.
+Over the next several years, he watched asphalt warriors battle at Madison International, Slinger Speedway and WIR.
 He became addicted to the smell of racing fuel and the sound of wide open throttles.
-As a young adult, Brad worked on the scoring team at Dodge County Speedway in Beaver Dam, Wisconsin.
+As a young adult, Brad worked on the scoring team at Dodge County Speedway in Beaver Dam.
 It's there that he fell in love with dirt racing.

 Brad has worked professionally as a designer for over 15 years and in 2013, began photographing the Wisconsin short track racing scene.
 His focus was on the men and women, young and old that make the community of grassroots short track racing what it is.
 A community of passionate, dedicated and hard working people with an unwavering love for speed and automobiles.
 His goal was to visually tell their stories, to be an advocate for the sport he loves and the people that make it what it is.
 In 2017, he started Gasroots Project with the goal of strengthening and growing grassroots racing through compelling photography and films.